Direct Action Day: Riots and massacre

 Troubles started on the morning of 16 August.
-Even before 10 o'clock Police Headquarters at Lalbazar had reported that there was excitement throughout the city, that shops were being forced to close, and that there were many reports of brawls, stabbing and throwing of stones and brickbats.
-These were mainly concentrated in the North-central parts of the city like Rajabazar, Kelabagan, College Street, Harrison Road, Colootolla and Burrazar.
+Even before 10 o'clock the Police Headquarters at Lalbazar had reported that there was excitement throughout the city, that shops were being forced to close, and that there were many reports of brawls, stabbing and throwing of stones and brickbats.
+These were mainly concentrated in the North-central parts of the city like Rajabazar, Kelabagan, College Street, Harrison Road, Colootola and Burrabazar.
 Several of these areas had also been rocked by communal riots in December 1910.
 In these areas the Hindus were in a majority and were also in a superior and powerful economic position.
 The trouble had assumed the communal character which it was to retain throughout.
-The League's rally began at Ochterlony Monument at noon exactly.
-The gathering was considered as the 'largest ever Muslim assembly in Bengal' at that time.

 The meeting began around 2 pm though processions of Muslims from all parts of Calcutta had started assembling since the midday prayers.
 A large number of the participants were reported to have been armed with iron bars and lathis (bamboo sticks).
 The numbers attending were estimated by a Central Intelligence Officer's reporter at 30,000 and by a Special Branch Inspector of Calcutta Police at 500,000.
-The latter figure is impossibly high and the Star of India reporter put it at about 100,000.
-The main speakers were Khawaja Nazimuddin and Chief Minister Huseyn Shaheed Suhrawardy.
-Khwaja Nazimuddin in his speech preached peacefulness and restraint but spoilt the effect and flared up the tensions by stating that till 11 o'clock that morning all the injured persons were Muslims, and the Muslim community had only retaliated in self-defence.
+A Star of India reporter put it at about 100,000.
+The main speakers were Khawaja Nazimuddin and Chief Minister Suhrawardy.
+Nazimuddin in his speech preached peacefulness and restraint but then flared up the tensions by stating that until 11 o'clock that morning all the injured persons were Muslims, and the Muslim community had only retaliated in self-defence.
+Suhrawardy, in his speech, appeared to indirectly promise that no action would be taken against armed Muslims.